Passionfruit Cheesecake

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-Please read my disclosure.This passion fruit cheesecake is perfect for warm spring and summer evenings.
-Made with passionfruit pulp, vanilla extract, and cream cheese and paired with a gluten-free buttery crust, this lemon and passionfruit cheesecake is out-of-this-world delicious!
-This really is the best cheesecake ever, thanks to its subtle sweetness and hints of tart flavors that create the perfect dessert combination!
+Please read my disclosure.This passionfruit cheesecake is a delicious dessert for any occasion.
+I make it with passionfruit pulp, vanilla extract, and cream cheese, and I pair it with a gluten free buttery crust.
+This lemon and passion fruit cheesecake is out of this world!
+I really think this is the best cheesecake ever because its subtle sweetness and hints of tart flavors create the perfect dessert combination.

 Latest Recipe Video!